UIC-HPC/Sp25Website/_assignments/hpc_accounts.md

     description: HPC Accounts Due
 ---

-You need to request [ALCF account](https://www.alcf.anl.gov/support-center/get-started/request-account), this is the easiest assignment you will have all semester.
+You need to request [ALCF account](https://www.alcf.anl.gov/support-center/get-started/request-account), this is the easiest assignment (25 points) you will have all semester.

 Most of the answers should be straight forward in how to answer but some guidance is provided below: